FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/basic-hackerrank-sql-challenges.md

 description: Notes and solutions on the HackerRank SQL challenges for MySQL/MariaDB.
 ---

-# Baisc HackerRank SQL Challenges
+# Basic HackerRank SQL Challenges

 ## Intro

 Unless otherwise noted, assume these examples where tested on MySQL and MySQL CLI.
 I prefer MariaDB and PostgreSQL by it seems HackerRank does not provide any of those (as of June 18, 2023 at least).

+Also, we'll try to stick to standard-compliant (and shy away from vendor-specific features and syntax) SQL whenever possible for max portability.

 ```{note}
 RackerRank SQL challenges come in three main levels of difficulty: